extenda/dev-portal-common-repo-docs-template/README.md

 ### Product folder
-In your `developer-portal` folder create folders for each product, developed by your team.
+In your `developer-portal` folder create folders for each product, developed by your tribe.

 ```
 developer-portal 📂